Death-Stalker: Philip Sterling

-Death-Stalker attempted to kill Daredevil while the crime-fighter was hospitalized, but was stopped by the Avengers.
-He created a new Unholy Three and had them kidnap Matt Murdock, whose secret identity as Daredevil he had learned by observation from between dimensions.
-Daredevil was taken to St. Stephens Cemetery, where Death-Stalker killed two of the Unholy Three and attacked Daredevil.
-Unable to overcome Death-Stalker's superior abilities, Daredevil knocked out the nearby street light, thus enclosing the cemetery in darkness.
-Fighting blindly, Death-Stalker rematerialized while his body was phasing through a tombstone, which killed him instantly.
+Death-Stalker founds a new Unholy Three and has them kidnap Matt Murdock after learning of his secret identity as Daredevil.
+Daredevil is taken to St. Stephens Cemetery, where Death-Stalker kills two of the Unholy Three and attacks Daredevil.
+Unable to overcome Death-Stalker's abilities, Daredevil knocks out a nearby street light, thus enclosing the cemetery in darkness.
+Fighting blindly, Death-Stalker re-materializes while phasing through a tombstone, killing him instantly.